 - To track progress and budget using Issue tracking and Project management tools and timely updates via email/chat.

-Good offshore development companies manage the projects and workflow for their development and IT teams with the help of online collaboration software tools – Issue tracking and Project management tools.
+Good software developers manage the projects and workflow with the help of online collaboration software – Issue tracking and Project management tools.

-Such software makes each step of the software development cycle visible to the Client.
-Each manager from the Client’s side has an idea who is working on a current task, how close the task or project is to the completion or which steps are remained.
+Such software makes each step of the development cycle visible to the client.
+Each manager from the customer’s side has an idea who is working on a current task, how close the task or project is to the completion or which steps still need to be done.